Covid Safety FAQ

 - Dedicated dishwasher for both pro and home cook classes (groups will not congregate at dish pit)

-A: Safety and sanitation has always been extremely important at our school, and now, our cleaning efforts will be even more thorough and frequent.
-High traffic areas will be disinfected at least once per hour, including door handles, kitchen tabletops, sink handles, restrooms, and other high traffic surfaces.
-See below regarding the other practices that have been put into place to keep our students and staff safe.
+A: Safety and sanitation has always been extremely important at our school, and now, our cleaning efforts are even more thorough and frequent.
+High traffic areas are disinfected at least once per hour, including door handles, kitchen tabletops, sink handles, restrooms, and other high traffic surfaces.

 Q: Do you require students to wear a mask in class?